 This guide will take readers through everything they need to know about the Help to Buy scheme, including the different elements that are available within it.

 We'll also take a look at Help to Buy ISAs, launched in December 2015, which give people saving for a deposit a 25% tax-free boost from the Government, as well as the recently introduced lifetime ISA (LISA).

 Meanwhile, Right to Buy has extended the opportunity to buy to include housing association tenants, so we'll also cover this.

 Help to Buy scheme

-There are two parts of the Help to Buy (HTB) scheme: the equity loan element and the mortgage guarantee element.
+When it was launched, there were two parts to the Help to Buy (HTB) scheme: the equity loan element and the mortgage guarantee element.

-They work like this: if potential buyers can find a deposit of at least 5% of the property's value, the Government will lend them up to 20% of the property's value.
+Equity loans work like this: if potential buyers can find a deposit of at least 5% of a property's value, the Government will lend them up to 20% of the property's value.
 The remaining 75% would be borrowed as a mortgage.